alephmembeth/alephmembeth.github.io/presentations.md

       </td>
       <td>
          <b>Empirische Forschung und normative Theorie – Eine Problembestimmung</b><br>
-         presentation at the summer school “Empirical Research and Normative Theory” at the “Oldenburg School for the Social Sciences and the Humanities 2017” of the Graduate School for the Social Sciences and the Humanities (3GO); University of Oldenburg; jointly with Malte Ingo Meyerhuber
+         presentation at the summer school ‘Empirical Research and Normative Theory’ at the ‘Oldenburg School for the Social Sciences and the Humanities 2017’ of the Graduate School for the Social Sciences and the Humanities (3GO); University of Oldenburg; jointly with Malte Ingo Meyerhuber
       </td>
    </tr>
    <tr>